Render vs Kamal for Solo Developers

 If you value simplicity and time savings above all else, Render is the better choice.
 No Docker, no servers, no configuration files.
 Just push code and it works.

 If you're comfortable with Docker and want control over your hosting costs and infrastructure, Kamal is excellent.
-The zero-downtime deployment workflow is production-grade, and running everything on a $5 VPS keeps costs minimal.
+The zero-downtime deployment workflow is production-grade, and running everything on a sub-$5 VPS such as a Hetzner CX23 keeps costs minimal, especially once you stack several apps on one box.

-My recommendation: use Render when starting out or when you need fast, reliable deploys without infrastructure overhead.
+My recommendation is to use Render when starting out or when you need fast, reliable deploys without infrastructure overhead.
 Graduate to Kamal when you have multiple projects, want to control your servers, and Docker is already a natural part of your workflow.

 Angular vs HTMX for Solo Developers